Triathlon Nutrition Calculator

 - On the run 🏃 🏃🏼

 The rule is the same - a snack every 20-30 minutes.
 But notice that chewing solid bars now might be hard and uncomfortable.
 Focus on energy gels, dates, and soft ripe bananas.
 Sip your drinks every 5-7 minutes.
-Keep fueling yourself to maintain your best performance, and you'll be sure to get that PB!
+Keep fueling yourself to maintain your best performance, and you'll be sure to get that PB(personal best)!

 When to start preparing?